-(LIFE WITH PETS) Most dogs are not used to being around babies and can feel naturally curious or threatened by one.
-If you are expecting and are concerned about how your dog will react around your new family member, never fear.
+(DOGS/PETS) Most dogs are not used to being around babies and can feel naturally curious or threatened by one.
+If you are expecting and are concerned about how your dog will react around your new family member, never fear!
 There are things you can do before you bring your baby home to ease the transition for everyone.
-Read on for ten simple steps to prepare your dog to meet your new bundle of joy. — Global Animal
+Take a look at these ten simple steps to prepare your dog to meet your new bundle of joy! — Global Animal

 Paw Nation, Jennifer Nicole Cox